CMC Culinary Apprenticeship Graduates

 A Colorado native, Chef Charles MacDonald received his culinary education at Keystone Culinary Institute, where he graduated as Colorado’s student culinarian of the year for 2007.
 Working with The PlimothOwner/Executive Chef Peter Ryan, Chef Charle crafts some of Denver’s best French cuisine.
 Formerly a Sous Chef at Omni Interlocken Resort in Broomfield, Chef Charles’ approach to cooking is first and foremost traditional, but with contemporary presentations and techniques.

 Charles MacDonald, Executive Chef, The Plimoth Restaurant, Denver (Classic French and Italian cuisine with a modern twist)

 “Without the CMC program, I know I wouldn’t be where I’m at today.
 It is not only an honor but it is a pretty big privilege to be at this level at such a young age and so fresh out of college.”

-Steve Nguyen is the Executive Chef at the Keystone Conference Center in Keystone, Colorado.
+Steve Nguyen is the Executive Chef of Hospitality the Keystone Resort in Keystone, Colorado.

 “My experience at the Colorado Mountain College Culinary Institute was extremely challenging yet rewarding.
 The three years of hands-on training in a variety of kitchens provided me with the skills necessary to move forward in the kitchen and discover my own creativity.
 I learned the business end of the industry, from bookkeeping and keeping track of profit margins to marketing.
 Without this knowledge, our business would not be nearly as successful as it is today.”